-In April 2015, 1,000,000 warrants with an exercise price of 0.30 and 1,000,000 warrants with an exercise price of 0.65 were issued to a corporate advisor for capital raising services in lieu of cash compensation.
+In April 2015, 1,000,000 warrants with an exercise price of \$0.30 and 1,000,000 warrants with an exercise price of \$0.65 were issued to a corporate advisor for capital raising services in lieu of cash compensation.
 These have a contractual life of 2 years and vested immediately.
 The fair value was determined using the Black-Scholes model using the following estimates: risk-free interest rate -0.77%, expected life -2 years, expected volatility -60% and dividend yield -0%.
 These warrants were expensed.

-As part of the Haywood Compensation, the Company issued 1,000,000 warrants at \$0.156 to Haywood.
+As part of the Haywood Compensation, the Company issued 1,000,000 warrants at an exercise price of 0.156 to Haywood.
 These warrants are exercisable until November 25, 2018 and vested immediately.
 The fair value was determined using the Black-Scholes model using the following estimates: risk-free interest rate -0.75%, expected life -2.91 years, expected volatility -60% and dividend yield -0%.
 These warrants were included in the costs associated with the RCF Financing (Note 7(b)) and were deducted from the proceeds of the RCF Private Placement and RCF Loan.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2015 and 2014 (Expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2016 and 2015 (Expressed in Canadian dollars)